josecash/util-bundle/README.md

 # util-bundle
-A symfony2 bundle witch provide util classes to use with other bundles and a UtilController that has some alias methods to simplify things.
+A symfony2 bundle witch provide util classes and language control to use with other bundles and a UtilController that has some alias methods to simplify things.

 # Installation